dgopsq/kubefont/README.md

 );
 ```

-The `textFont` prop takes the path to your **JSON font**.
+The `textFontUrl` prop takes the path to your **JSON font**.
 This font must be served as a static file from your app.
 To create a JSON font you can use [Facetype.js](https://gero3.github.io/facetype.js/).

 This component **takes the same size of its parent container**.